-In 2023, management will design and implement additional internal controls to perform the impairment review at a detailed level sufficient to prevent a material error going forward by implementing additional steps in the Company's review process.
+Management is working to design and implement additional internal controls to perform the impairment review at a detailed level sufficient to prevent a material error going forward by implementing additional steps in the Company's review process.
 The material weakness will not be considered remediated, however, until the applicable controls operate for a sufficient period and management has concluded, through testing, that these controls are operating effectively.